slsdetectorgroup/slsDetectorPackage/docs/src/Testing.rst

     #in build
     python -m pytest -m detectorintegration ../python/tests/

 There is a helper test fixture in ``slsDetectorSoftware/python/tests/conftest.py`` called ``test_with_simulators`` that sets up virtual detectors and yields the test for all detectors.
+The set up is done for every test automatically.

 Example usage: